lanl-ansi/MomentOpt.jl/docs/src/index.md

-# MomentOpt.jl - Conic Relaxations for Generalized Moment Problems
+# MomentOpt.jl - Modelization and Conic Relaxations for Generalized Moment Problems

 MomentOpt.jl is a Julia package to model Generalized Moment Problems and to approximate solutions via conic relaxations.